The EEOC finds a pattern of gender inequality dating back to at least the 70s.

 * India’s largest and oldest television network has accused Nielsen of violating the FCPA by manipulating viewership data in favor of networks that offer bribes.
 Say it ain’t so!
 [Hollywood Reporter]

-Hey, I’d just be following the strategy laid out by Earl Brown, a former AIG lawyer who claims he was discriminated against because his boss kept making Fat Albert jokes about him.
+Hey, hey, hey!
+Earl Brown, a former AIG lawyer, claims he was discriminated against because his boss kept making Fat Albert jokes about him.

 * Since you’re so funny, crack some jokes about this one, Obama.
 Senate Republicans will be filing an amicus brief in support of a challenge to the constitutionality of the President’s recess appointments.
 [New York Times]